learn-co-curriculum/dsc-linear-regression-statsmodels-lab/README.md

 # Record yor observations on linearity here
 ```

-### Conclusion so far !
+### Conclusion so far

 Based on above initial checks, we can confidently say that TV and radio appear to be good predictors for our regression analysis.
 Newspaper is very heavily skewed and also doesnt show any clear linear relationship with the target.
-> We shall move ahead with our analysis using TV and radio , and count out the newspaper due to the fact that data violates ols assumptions
+> We'll move ahead with our analysis using TV and radio, and rule out newspaper because we believe it violates OLS assumptions

 Note: Kurtosis can be dealt with using techniques like log normalization to "push" the peak towards the center of distribution.
-We shall talk about this in the next section.
+You'll learn about this later on.

-### Step 4: Run a simple regression in `statsmodels` with TV as a predictor
+## Step 4: Run a simple regression in Statsmodels with TV as a predictor

 ```python